fuzzylabs/evidently-monitoring-pattern/README.md

 - The Evidently metric server: this is the Evidently metrics server which will monitor the predictions output by the inferenece server to detect data drift and outliers.

-- Prometheus: once the Evidently metric produced some metrics, they will be logged into Prometheus's database as time series data.
+- Prometheus: once the Evidently monitors have produced some metrics, they will be logged into Prometheus's database as time series data.

 - Grafana: this is what we can use to visualise the metrics produced by Evidently in real time.
-A pre-build dashboard for visualising data drift is include in the `dashboards` directory.
+A pre-built dashboard for visualising data drift is include in the `dashboards` directory.

 ### How are the data generated?